adilzhaniwe/VibeRo/README.md

 # VibeRo - Vibrotactile Stiffness Perception Interface for Virtual Reality

-[Link] to the publication.
+This research project was presented in ICRA2020 conference and published in Robotics and Automation Letters journal.
+[The link] to the publication.

-This is a vibrotactile hand-held device to achieve haptic cues of different soft objects.
+VibeRo is a vibrotactile hand-held device to achieve haptic cues of different soft objects.
 The proposed method is based on combining the vision-driven displacement produced by the pseudo-haptics effect (Virtual Environment projected through head-mounted display (HMD)) with the haptic illusion of a limb displacement obtained from force-driven synthesis of vibration of a contact surface.
 VibeRo features a voice-coil actuator and force-sensitive resistors for generating squeeze forces at fingertips.

+The video-presentation prepared for ICRA2020 is attached below:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=zBJVJ5MA_d0
 " target="_blank"><img src="http://img.youtube.com/vi/zBJVJ5MA_d0/0.jpg"
-alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>
+alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>

-[Link] for the video-description of the project:http://www.youtube.com/watch?v=zBJVJ5MA_d0

-In this repository you can find:
+In this repository you can find the instructions that may be useful for anyone who would like to repeat the project:

-1. Code used for vibrations modulation.
-Applicable to ArduinoIDE
-2. Folder with 3D models of parts used in the device
+1. Instructions for Limb Stimulation Strategy
+2. Instructions for Hardware Design and Protype Assembly
+3. Instructions for Perceptual Evaluation

 [Link]: https://ieeexplore.ieee.org/document/8988217